Cockroach Identification & Control

 - Distinctive brown bands running horizontally across the wings and abdomen

-- Males have long wings and are able to fly short distances
+- Males have 2 pairs of long wings and are able to fly short distances

-- Females have short wings and cannot fly
+- Females have 2 pairs of short wings and cannot fly

 Control